 Traditionally, these classifications are made based on dollar volume.

-Group ‘A’ items are those whose annual usage value is highest.
-Usually, 10-20% of the inventory items come under group ‘A’.
-Their annual usage or consumption value is about 70-80%.
+Category ‘A’ items are high-value inventory items with the highest annual usage value.
+Usually, 10-20% of the inventory items come under group ‘A.’ Therefore, their yearly usage or consumption value is about 70-80%.

 Category ‘B’ items have a medium annual consumption value.
-Usage value is around 15-25%, and they typically account for about 30% of the inventory.
+Usage value is around 15-25%, typically accounting for about 30% of the inventory.

 Category ‘C’ items have the lowest consumption value.
-That is about 5%, and they account for 50% of the total inventory.
+That is about 5%, accounting for 50% of the total inventory.

-Category ‘A’ items are known to be critical few items.
-Category C items are known as trivial many.
+Category ‘A’ items are known to be critical items and will get more attention and importance.
+Category ‘C’ items are known as trivial many.